mortal1/segment_tree/segment_tree/notes.md

 # Interesting segment trees

+- sum_set, sum_mul and sum_add all have different implementation details worth considering.
+    - sum_set
+        - cannot be commutative (pushless)
+    - sum_mul:
+        - query_id is 0 but an array initialised to it can never be updated
+    - sum_add:
+        - can be commutative, but the update (+) does not distribute over the query (+).
 - update = multiply, query = minimum
     - if the multiplication is by a negative number, you need to store the range maximum as well so that you can flip it.
 - strict over an array, updates are "set every second tile over given range to 0/1 " and queries are "longest consecutive run of 1s in range"